rverzinkevicius/tacho_speedo/README.md

 You will nedd to extract TFT_eSPI-master-20200213T100157Z-001.zip to Documents\Arduino\libraries on your PC

 There are few things to mention.
-First you will need to change wheel circumference to reflect your wheel size in meters  in line 51
+First you will need to change wheel circumference to reflect your wheel size in meters

 float ratas=1.56;